E-Hidalgo/E-Hidalgo/README.md

 - 📫 How to reach me **koko.freelance@gmail.com**

-- 📄 Know about my experiences **I've been working as a Team Leader in hospitality sector for almost 10 years, I'm also trained in Personal and Executive Coaching Methodologies.**
+- 📄 Know about my experiences: **I've been working as a Team Leader in hospitality sector for almost 10 years, I'm also trained in Personal and Executive Coaching Methodologies.**

 - ⚡ Fun fact **I'm an Onomatopoeia man, always making sounds and noises just to generate a confy and friendly communication**